-Shuyao Su and Fangchao Liu[#]
+Shuyao Su and Fangchao Liu

-Due to population aging, urbanization, and increasing prevalence of unhealthy lifestyles, the prevalence of cardiovascular disease (CVD) in China is on the rise.
-It is estimated that there are 330 million people with CVD, including 13.00 million cases of stroke and 11.39 million cases of coranary heart disease.
-CVD remains the leading cause of death, with mortality projected to rise in the following two decades^[1,2].
+Due to population aging, urbanization, and increasing prevalence of unhealthy lifestyles, cardiovascular disease (CVD) remains the leading cause of death in China, with mortality projected to rise in the following two decades[1,2].
 Since 2005, the National Center for Cardiovascular Diseases (NCCD) has compiled comprehensive reports on CVD to guide prevention and treatment efforts, support government decision-making, and promote international exchange and collaboration.

 Over the years, the report has maintained alignment with national health strategies.
-In 2019, to implement the policy of "focusing on primary healthcare, and putting prevention first" in the Healthy China 2030 Initiative, the report was renamed from the Report on Cardiovascular Diseases in China to the Report on Cardiovascular Health and Diseases in China, marking a shift from a treatment-centered to a health-centered approach and advocating for life-course management.
+In 2019, to implement the policy of "focusing on the primary health institute and emphasizing prevention" in the Healthy China 2030 Initiative, the report was renamed from the Report on Cardiovascular Diseases in China to the Report on Cardiovascular Health and Diseases in China, marking a shift from a treatment-centered to a health-centered approach and advocating for life-course management.
 Related summaries and interpretations of the report, published in both Chinese and English journals such as Chinese Circulation Journal, Biomedical and Environmental Sciences, and Journal of Geriatric Cardiology, have been cited more than 25,000 times.

 Distinct from conventional statistical yearbooks, the report synthesizes high-quality evidence from cross-sectional studies, prospective cohort studies, randomized controlled trials, national registry studies, and community-based prevention programs, and so on.
 It covers a wide range of topics, including epidemiological trends of CVD and its risk factors, progresses in diagnosis and treatment, overviews of scientific research advances, and health economics.
-Since 2019, more emphasis has been placed on cardiovascular health behaviors, rehabilitation, technological innovation and transformation, as well as practical experiences from community-based prevention projects.
+Since 2019, greater emphasis has been placed on cardiovascular health behaviors, rehabilitation, technological innovation and translation, as well as practical experiences from community-based prevention projects.

 To gain a more comprehensive understanding of CVD burden in China, the report has continually expanded data sources.
 Since 2023, it has incorporated data from national surveillance projects led by the NCCD, including the "Surveillance of Cardiovascular and Cerebrovascular Events among Chinese Residents" project and the "China Cardiovascular Disease and Risk Factors Surveillance" project.
-The incidence rate of stroke and acute myocardial infarction among residents aged ≥ 18 years in 2023 was 491.0 per 100,000 and 87.6 per 100,000, respectively.
-By collecting longterm and nationally representative data on CVD and its risk factors, these projects provide more robust local evidence for guiding policy decisions.
-Annual reports revealed that crude mortality of CVD remain on an upward trend, with no inflection point observed^[3,4].
-Meanwhile, significant disparities exist between urban and rural areas.
-Since 2009, the CVD mortality rate in rural areas has surpassed that in urban areas and the gap has continued to widen.
-In 2021, the crude CVD mortality rate was 364.16 per 100,000 in rural areas, compared with 305.39 per 100,000 in urban areas.
+By collecting long-term and nationally representative data on CVD and its risk factors, these projects provide more robust local evidence for guiding policy decisions.
+Annual reports revealed that prevalence and crude mortality of CVD remain on an upward trend, with no inflection point observed[3,4].
 In parallel with the rising disease burden, the economic burden of CVD has also become increasingly prominent.
-In recent years, driven by the need to assess the practical value of interventions, the reports not only focus mainly on hospitalization and treatment costs, but also incorporate health economics studies, which provide guidance for optimizing resource allocation, selecting effective interventions, and informing rational health insurance policies.
+In recent years, driven by the need to assess the practical value of interventions, the report not only focus mainly on hospitalization and treatment costs, but also incorporate health economics studies, which provide guidance for optimizing resource allocation, selecting effective interventions, and informing rational health insurance policies.

-In addition to traditional risk factors for CVD, such as smoking, diet, physical activity, obesity, hypertension, dyslipidemia, diabetes, chronic kidney disease and air pollution, recent reports have doi: 10.3967/bes2025.098 gradually included temperature, mental health, and sleep quality.
-Prevention and control of CVD need to shift from a biomedical model to a comprehensive framework that encompasses multiple health determinants such as society and psychology, which is in line with the focus of international research^[5].
-In addition, several risk factors are shifting toward younger populations, including earlier initiation of smoking, rising prevalence of obesity, and increasing rates of insufficient physical activity, underscoring the importance of health education, early identification and intervention to promote health management across the life course.
+In addition to traditional risk factors for CVD, such as smoking, diet, physical activity, obesity, hypertension, dyslipidemia, diabetes, chronic kidney disease and air pollution, recent reports have gradually included temperature, mental health, and sleep quality.
+Prevention and control of CVD need to shift from a biomedical model to a comprehensive framework that encompasses multiple health determinants such as society and psychology, which is in line with the focus of international research[5].
+In addition, several risk factors are shifting toward younger populations, including earlier initiation of smoking, rising prevalence of obesity, and increasing rates of insufficient physical activity, underscoring the importance of health education, early doi: 10.3967/bes2025.000 identification and intervention to promote health management across the life course.